The Coulter Faculty Commons, in collaboration with the Office of Research Administration,

 The research development specialist is available to assist faculty, staff, and graduate

-students on a range of research-related issues including, but not limited to:
+teaching assistants on a range of research-related issues including, but not limited

 Consulting with individual faculty or groups regarding appropriate research design,